calico-crusade/WolfLive.Api/README.md

 An API for connecting to and creating bots for wolf.live in C#

 ## Installation
+You can view a more indepth tutorial on [the wiki](https://github.com/calico-crusade/WolfLive.Api/wiki)!

 You can get the project via nuget: `PM> Install-Package WolfLive.Api.Commands`

 Then to create a connection to the server and add some commands you can do: